icgrp/ese532_handouts/_sources/hw6/walk_through.md

 ## Building HW6
 - Like we did in HW5, `source sourceMe.sh` first.
 Note that you need to adjust the `sourceMe.sh` if you are running on your local machine.
-To build the cpu version of mmult, run `make cpu`.
-To build the FPGA kernel, run `make fpga`.
-To build the host code, and create the files you need to copy over to the ultra96, run `make host`.
+To build the cpu version of mmult, run `make cpu`, which produces the `mmult_cpu` executable.
+To build the FPGA kernel and the host code, run `make fpga` (this will take >30min).
+This will create the files that you need to copy over to the ultra96 in `package/sd_card/`.
+To *only* build/rebuild the host code, run `make host`.
 <!--
 - We will create the CPU version's project.
     - Launch `vitis` and create application project as we did before.